mtvbrianking/laravel-mtn-momo/readme.md

 Add screenshot here...

-The package is equipped with [more Artisan commands](#more-artisan-commands) that will ease your life.
+The package is equipped with [more Artisan commands](#more-artisan-commands) that will ease your work.

 ### Usage